hallindavid/sudoku-solver/readme.md

 ![Output Preview](img/preview.png)

+Current used Solutions take it this far

-# Board Format
+# Cells

 The board is broken out into 81 Cell objects.
 Each Cell has an X and Y value

 X increases from left to right, and y increases from top to bottom